Each of Carson's eight City Council candidates say that they will bring unity to the politically divided city.

 Most cities in Los Angeles County have rotating mayors, and supporters say it is more democratic to share the power by having a new mayor each year.
 Opponents argue that it's less democratic because it takes power away from residents to choose their mayor.

 Ruiz-Raber, 71, is a retired administrative assistant who has been on the council for eight years.
 She teaches belly dancing part-time and has long been an active community volunteer.
 She was an ardent Dear supporter until 2011, when he sought her support to have a city street named after him.
-The two disagreed, and she has since joined sides with Davis-Holmes and Gipson.

 "I think I'm different because I've worked with both sides, Jim Dear and Lula Davis-Holmes," Ruiz-Raber said.
 "When I voted on Dear's side, it was because of quality-of-living issues.
 I decided I wanted to be fair and make sure both sides were heard.
 Dear has been angry with me ever since I wouldn't support a street named after him.
 It's so childish.